 The full article was published in Taxation magazine (issue 4942) and is available to subscribers here on the Taxation website.

 Our private client tax team can provide expert advice on IHT, trusts and tax-efficient planning.
-For more information, please get in touch with your usual BKL contact or use our send us a message.
+For more information, please get in touch with your usual BKL contact or send us a message.